Maikor/DEVNET-1980-CL-Cancun-2019/_wkinstructions/2019-10-18-step-2-salt-concepts.md

 ```

 Beginning with release code named Carbon (2016.11), NAPALM is fully integrated in SaltStack -
  no additional modules required.
-For setup recommendations, please see napalm-salt.
+For setup recommendations, please see napalm-Salt.
 For
  documentation and usage examples, you can check the modules documentation, starting from the
  release notes and this blog post.